jsalio/Sample-test-monorepo/README.md

 ## Development

-The project uses:
+The project leverages:
+- Microservices architecture for scalability
+- RabbitMQ for service communication
+- MongoDB for data persistence
-- Bun as the backend runtime and package manager
+- Bun as the backend runtime
-- Angular CLI for frontend development
+- Angular CLI for frontend
-- TypeScript throughout the entire stack
+- TypeScript throughout the stack
 - Jest for testing

 ## Testing